geotools/geotools/docs/user/unsupported/jts-wrapper.rst

 Using JTS Wrapper
 -----------------

 The JTS Wrapper is a pure plugin and does not define any additional API.
-Simply place it on your CLASSPATH and the GeoTools GeometryFactory will be able to pick up this implementation and use it.
+Place it on your CLASSPATH and the GeoTools GeometryFactory will be able to pick up this implementation and use it.

 It is recommended to use a GeometryBuilder in order to set up a group of factories to work together::